bifurcationkit/BifurcationKit.jl/docs/src/index.md

 ## Requested methods for Custom State
-Needless to say, if you use regulars arrays, you don't need to worry about what follows.
+Needless to say, if you use regular arrays, you don't need to worry about what follows.

 We make the same requirements than `KrylovKit.jl`.
 Hence, we refer to its [docs](https://jutho.github.io/KrylovKit.jl/stable/#Package-features-and-alternatives-1) for more information.
 We additionally require the following methods to be available: